digital-craftsman-de/cqs-routing/docs/dto-data-transformer.md

 ## Built-in to handle Javascript / Typescript clients with undefined

 Javascript / Typescript clients usually don't use `null` but `undefined`.
 Undefined is a concept that doesn't really exist in PHP.
-There is optional which is as what you would need to define properties in a command / query when the client doesn't send the necessary properties.
+There is optional which is what you would need to define properties in a command / query when the client doesn't send the necessary properties.

 So a command might look like this: